Vincent Joseph McAuliffe Papers

 Biographical history

-Vincent Joseph McAuliffe was born on January 25, 1927 in New York City, New York, to Michael and Gertrude McAuliffe.
-During his childhood he resided in Kerhonkson, New York, where he graduated high school.
-In 1944, at the age of 17, Joseph enlisted in the U.S. Army and served until 1946.
-After his military contributions, McAuliffe went to college, earning his Bachelor degree at Cornell University in 1949, a Master's degree at the University of Maryland in 1955, and a Doctorate degree at Stanford University in 1965.
+Vincent Joseph McAuliffe was born on January 25, 1927, in New York City, New York, to Michael and Gertrude McAuliffe.
+He was raised in Kerhonkson, New York, where he completed his secondary education.
+In 1944, at the age of 17, he enlisted in the United States Army and served until 1946.
+Following his military service, McAuliffe pursued higher education, earning a bachelor’s degree from Cornell University in 1949, a master’s degree from the University of Maryland in 1955, and a doctorate from Stanford University in 1965.

-McAuliffe began his career in 4-H as a member and President of the Kerhonkson 4-H club in Ulster County, New York.
-From there, Joseph became a 4-H agent in South Dakota and Minnesota.
-In 1959 until 1968, Joseph became Program Leader of 4-H and Youth Development.
-In late 1968, Joseph was promoted to Extension Service and Associate State Leader of 4-H Youth in Minnesota.
-He then held the position of Director of Educational Programs of the National 4-H Foundation, then Director of Educational Programs and Services of the National 4-H Council in Washington D.C. from 1968 to 1974.
-In 1973, in the last stages of Joseph McAuliffe's career, he was named Program Leader of 4-H Youth until his retirement in 1977.
+McAuliffe’s involvement with 4-H began as a youth member and president of the Kerhonkson 4-H Club in Ulster County, New York.
+He later served as a 4-H agent in South Dakota and Minnesota.
+From 1959 to 1968, he held the position of Program Leader for 4-H and Youth Development.
+In 1968, he was appointed Associate State Leader for 4-H Youth within the Extension Service in Minnesota.
+He subsequently served as Director of Educational Programs for the National 4-H Foundation and later as Director of Educational Programs and Services for the National 4-H Council in Washington, D.C., from 1968 to 1974.
+In 1973, he returned to a leadership role as Program Leader for 4-H Youth, serving until his retirement in 1977.

 Content and structure elements